Keimyung University: International Lounge

-The Keimyung University International Lounge is a self-access learning centre.
-The space opened in March 2005.
-In 2018, the space was expanded and re-modeled to cater for a greater number of visitors.
+The Keimyung University International Lounge (KMUIL) is a self-access learning center that opened in March 2005.
+It serves as a hub for promoting independent learning and meaningful engagement, fostering interactions among students, faculty, staff, and the wider community.
+The lounge offers a comprehensive range of language and cultural programs for both Korean and international students, as well as community outreach initiatives designed for local middle and high school students and senior citizens.
+In 2018, the space was expanded and remodeled to accommodate a greater number of visitors.

 Colleges

 Keimyung Adams College

-Keimyung Adams College is an honors college within Keimyung University.
-All of its courses are taught in English according to North American and European standards and norms.
-Most of Keimyung Adams' professors come from North America and Europe as well.
-Its student enrollment includes both Korean national students and international students.
-It offers three bachelor's degrees in International Business, International Relations.
-Because Keimyung Adams' curriculum is based on North American and European norms, it is a popular school for exchange students.
-Keimyung Adams also supports international students seeking a dual-degree from abroad; this program requires a four-semester residency.
-Requirements for graduation from each of Keimyung Adams' degree programs require a senior thesis, an international internship, and accomplishment in Korean, English, and either Japanese or Mandarin languages.
+Keimyung Adams College (KAC) is an honors college within Keimyung University.
+All of its courses are taught in English according to North American and European standards.
+Its student body includes Korean and international students.
+The college offers two bachelor's degrees: one in International Business and one in International Relations.
+Because the curriculum is based on North American and European standards, KAC is a popular school for exchange students.
+The college also supports international students seeking a dual degree from abroad.
+This program requires a four-semester residency.
+Graduation requirements for each of KAC's degree programs include a senior thesis, an international internship, and proficiency in Korean, English, and either Japanese or Mandarin.